-Original Pet Food Co. is a meat-based canned product using a significant amount of beef and beef liver as its main sources of animal protein, thus earning the brand 5 stars.
+Original Pet Food Company Organic is a meat-based canned dog food using a significant amount of beef and beef liver as its main sources of animal protein, thus earning the brand 5 stars.

-However, the company does not appear to provide a customer service phone number and does not respond to our emails.
+However, the company does not appear to provide a customer service phone number and does not respond to our emails.3

 A Final Word